 There are drugs and drug dealers in Cuba.
-In fact, I’ve had more people offer to sell me drugs on the street in Cuba than in Colombia, Argentina or elsewhere in Latin America.
+In fact, I’ve had more people offer to sell me drugs on the street in Cuba, than I have had in Colombia, Argentina or elsewhere in Latin America.
 Cocaine and marijuana are available on every street corner in Cuba.

-Here’s everything you need to know about drugs in Cuba.
+Here’s everything you need to know about drugs, in Cuba.
+Based on my own personal experience of spending months at a time, in the country.

 Are Drugs Available In Cuba?

-Outside every hotel and in every nightclub across Cuba you will find people trying to sell drugs.
-The drugs like cocaine are purportedly brought into Cuba via flights between Mexico and Cuba.
+Outside every hotel and in every nightclub across Cuba, you will find people trying to sell drugs.
+Drugs like cocaine are purportedly brought into Cuba, via flights between Mexico and Cuba.
 And on cruise ships.

 Drug dealers in Cuba are not dangerous, like in other parts of Latin America.
 But they are professional criminals and scammers.

-Cuba does not even recognise medical marijuana prescriptions.
+Cuba does not even recognize medical marijuana prescriptions.
 And you should avoid all drugs in Cuba.
-Only necessary personal medications prescribed by a doctor and dispensed by a pharmacist should be taken to Cuba.
+Only necessary, personal medications, that are prescribed by a doctor and dispensed by a pharmacist, should be taken to Cuba.

-If you arrive in Cuba with an illicit substance like cocaine or marijuana you risk extremely severe legal consequences and long prison sentences.
-Do not take drugs to Cuba or purchase and use illicit substances in Cuba.
+If you arrive in Cuba with an illicit substance like cocaine or marijuana, you risk extremely severe legal consequences and long prison sentences.
+Do not take drugs to Cuba.
+And do not purchase and use illicit substances in Cuba.

 Are Drugs Of A High Quality In Cuba?

 Drugs in Cuba are often of a poor quality.
-And for drugs like cocaine you cannot guarantee what it has been cut with.
-Or that it is even cocaine and not some other medication crushed up into a powder.
+And for drugs like cocaine, you cannot guarantee what it has been cut with.
+Or that it is even cocaine, as opposed to some other medication, that has been crushed up into a powder.

 You risk getting extremely sick from drugs in Cuba.
-That’s if you don’t just get ripped off by a jinetero.
+That’s if you don’t just get ripped off, by a jinetero.
 I would strongly suggest avoiding all drugs in Cuba.
-And I would never trust a street hustler.
+And I would never trust a Cuban street hustler.

 Is The Availability Of Drugs Increasing In Cuba?